-On face value, vitamin E refers to a family of oil-soluble anti-oxidants of about eight different types.
+At face value, vitamin E refers to a family of oil-soluble anti-oxidants of about eight different types.
 It is fat-soluble and oil-soluble that has anti-inflammatory properties.

 Like other vitamins, vitamin E can be found in food as well as many supplements.
-Most importantly, vitamin E is also found in our bodies. vitamin E is oil soluble just like vitamin A, which means that they both can combine, dissolve or penetrate deeper through oils in the skin.
+Most importantly, vitamin E is also found in our bodies.
+Vitamin E is oil soluble just like vitamin A, which means that they both can combine, dissolve or penetrate deeper through oils in the skin.

 Different Types of Vitamin E